J0E-E/PolicyFlow/.development-docs/PolicyFlow_Requirements.md

 ### Lead Intake

-**[MUST]** Public, tenant-specific intake forms.
+**[MUST]** A Lead can enter through **two routes**, and the demoer chooses which to play at the intake step (the guided stepper describes both up front).
+Both produce a tenant-scoped Lead and publish the **same** `lead.created` event into the **same** downstream pipeline (duplicate matching, enrichment, qualification) — the route changes only *who* creates the Lead, *how* tenant context is derived, and *who owns it*, never what happens next:

+- **Self-service (Shopper).** The prospective buyer fills the tenant's **public** intake form on the Shopper surface.
+Unauthenticated; tenant context comes from the selected tenant / demo session.
+Lands `lead_source = public_form`, **unassigned** (into the queue — see Lead Assignment).
+- **Agent-entered (phone call).** An authenticated Agent enters the lead from within the Agent workspace, as if taking the prospect's call.
+Behind the session + RBAC (`CREATE_LEAD`); tenant context comes from the agent's authenticated session.
+Lands `lead_source = agent_entered`, **born owned by the entering agent** (it never hits the queue — you took the call, it's yours).

-**Intake fields** — required: first name, last name, email, phone, ZIP code, date of birth, product line(s) of interest (one or more).
+**Intake fields** (identical for both routes) — required: first name, last name, email, phone, ZIP code, date of birth, product line(s) of interest (one or more).
 Optional: street address, preferred contact method, notes.
 Validation: email format, phone format, DOB plausible (age 18–110), field length limits, at least one product line.

 **Execution order (normative, async by design):**

 1. Validate the submission server-side.
-2. Create the tenant-scoped Lead (status `New`, unassigned, `lead_source = public_form`).
+2. Create the tenant-scoped Lead (status `New`; self-service → unassigned, `lead_source = public_form`; agent-entered → owned by the entering agent, `lead_source = agent_entered`).
 3. Run deterministic duplicate matching (see Duplicate Handling) and flag if matched.
 4. Publish `lead.created`.
 5. The Enrichment sidecar processes asynchronously; the lead detail view shows an "enriching" state that resolves when results arrive (see Sidecar Services).
 The UI must visibly reflect this async progression — it is part of the demo, not a defect.

-**Abuse controls** (the form is an unauthenticated internet-facing write endpoint): per-IP rate limiting, a honeypot field, strict server-side schema validation with length limits.
-Every submission belongs to a demo session: visitors arriving via tenant selection already have one; direct submissions without a session auto-create an anonymous demo session subject to the same 24-hour expiry — so all publicly submitted records are cleaned up via the demo-session lifecycle (see Demo Experience).
+**Abuse controls** apply to the **self-service public form only** (an unauthenticated internet-facing write endpoint): per-IP rate limiting, a honeypot field, strict server-side schema validation with length limits.
+The agent-entered route is already behind authentication + RBAC and carries the session's actor instead.
+Every submission belongs to a demo session: visitors arriving via tenant selection already have one; direct public submissions without a session auto-create an anonymous demo session subject to the same 24-hour expiry — so all submitted records are cleaned up via the demo-session lifecycle (see Demo Experience).

 ### Lead Assignment

-**[MUST]** Every Lead and Opportunity has an `owner` field.
-New intake leads land in a tenant-wide **unassigned queue**; any agent claims them (one click).
-Tenant Admins can reassign.
+**[MUST]** Every Lead and Opportunity has an `owner` field. **Self-service** intake leads land in a tenant-wide **unassigned queue**; any agent claims them (one click). **Agent-entered** leads are born owned by the agent who entered them and never hit the queue (a lead created already-owned is no hand-off, so it emits no `lead.assigned`).
+Tenant Admins can reassign any lead.
 Claiming/reassignment publishes `lead.assigned`, which drives the assignment notification.
 Assignment governs task routing and dashboards — **not visibility** (see Authorization).

 ### Duplicate Handling